 - I used regular whole wheat flour.
 If you prefer, you can use white whole wheat flour, which is lighter in color and milder in flavor but is still whole grain.

-- If you don't have vital gluten, combine whole wheat flour with flour (or all purpose flour).
+- If you don't have vital gluten, combine whole wheat flour with bread flour (or all purpose flour).

 How to Make Pita